ethereum/portal-network-specs/README.md

 The Portal Network is divided into the following sub-protocols.

-- State Network
+- Execution State Network
-- History Network
+- Execution History Network
 - Transaction Gossip Network
-- Header Gossip Network
+- Execution Header Gossip Network
-- Canonical Indices Network
+- Execution Canonical Indices Network

-Each of these networks is designed to deliver a specific unit of functionality.
-Most portal clients will participate in all of these networks in order to deliver the full JSON-RPC API.
-Each network however is designed to be independent of the others, allowing clients the option of only participating in a subset of them if they wish.
+Each of these sub-protocols is designed to deliver a specific unit of functionality.
+Most portal clients will participate in all of these sub-protocols in order to deliver the full JSON-RPC API.
+Each sub-protocols however is designed to be independent of the others, allowing clients the option of only participating in a subset of them if they wish.

-All of the sub-protocols in the Portal Network establish their own DHT network that is managed independent of the base Discovery V5 DHT.
+All of the sub-protocols in the Portal Network establish their own overlay DHT that is managed independent of the base Discovery V5 DHT.

 ## Terminology